Sickness absence management policy and procedure

 - to request the employee's written consent for a health assessment or medical report to be obtained.

-Human Resources can offer advice and support in monitoring sickness absence.
+The People Support team can offer advice and support in monitoring sickness absence.

 The University may wish to obtain a health assessment and/or a medical report from the employee's General Practitioner and/or refer the employee to an Occupational Health Physician.
 Such referrals will be as a result of concerns by the University regarding the employee's health status and/or if the employee has lengthy or frequent sickness absence.